Corporate Volunteering - Strategically promoting volunteering

 - Possible Corporate Volunteering formats

-- Strategic development and implementation of corporate volunteering
+- Strategic development and implementation of Corporate Volunteering

 - Legal issues of Corporate Volunteering

-- Communicate Corporate Volunteering skilfully
+- Communicating Corporate Volunteering skilfully

-- Find suitable project partners
+- Finding suitable project partners